egel/lsm/README.md

-# Least Squares Method <small>Regression analysis</small>
+# Least Squares Method

-Program written in C++ to calculate method of least squares.
+Program written in C++ to calculate method of least squares (regression analysis).
-It's based on matrix class to estimate line regresion.
+It's based on matrix class to estimate line regresion of inputed data.

 ## IDE